 Optik TV is Telus’ showcase TV option.
 It offers a wide selection of HD and 4K channels, access to YouTube and Netflix from any TV set, a large on-demand library, and more.

 Again, you’ll save money on the first few months with a two-year term.
 With Optik, you can build your own channel package, or let Telus set you up with popular channels.
-The starting rate is $60 per month, but that’s cut in half for the first six months if you sign on for two years.
+The starting rate is $38 per month, but that’s cut to just $25 a month for the first six months if you sign on for two years.
 A premium bundle will run you up to $135 per month.

 If you’re looking for a cheap plan, Telus probably shouldn’t be your first stop.
 If you want the reliability of one of the major Canadian providers, have a look.

 Bundling your services and signing a two-year contract could save you enough money to make it worth your while too.

 Any Telus subscribers think we’ve missed anything?
 Any satisfied (or angry) customers?
 Chime in via the comments below.